Sales by Product Tag Report

 • ORDER ITEMS Total Sales

-The chief administrator can reject any of the currently included data segments from the report and add a few extra ones for more clarity of the report.
-Pick accessible data sections from the rundown list.
+The chief administrator can exclude any of the currently included data segments from the report and add a few extra ones for more clarity of the report.
+Pick available data segments from the list.

 Here is how some of the key columns in the default report are calculated:

-If taxes are included, then the formula for Gross Sales transforms to:
+If taxes are included, then the formula for Gross transforms to:

 [ORDER ITEMS Gross Sales] = [PRODUCT VARIANTS Price] × [ORDER ITEMS Quantity] – [ORDER ITEMS Tax]

 • ORDER ITEMS Net Sales.
-The net sales column of the default report is calculated through gross sales, discounts, and refunds.
+The net column of the default report is calculated through gross, discounts, and refunds.

-• [ORDER ITEMS Net Sales] = [ORDER ITEMS Gross Sales] - [ORDERS Discounts] – [REFUNDS Returns]
+[ORDER ITEMS Net Sales] = [ORDER ITEMS Gross Sales] - [ORDERS Discounts] – [REFUND ITEMS Returns]

 • ORDERS Shipping.
 The shipping fees are obtained from the total shipping price and amount.